Knowing how to tell your story can be a key differentiator for your business, career, or life.

-Longing to return to my roots of storytelling, I launched Jeff’s Journeys, LLC to help global brands tell their story.
+Longing to return to my roots of storytelling, I launched Jeff’s Journeys, LLC, to help global brands tell their story.

-Jeff Moore: While working in an organization or even building a business, it’s so easy to get caught up in the endless checklist of tasks and chipping away at efficiency.
+While working in an organization or even building a business, it’s easy to get caught up in the endless checklist of tasks and chipping away at efficiency.

-The highest-level PR firms are now hiring journalists and have partnered with creative teams, so they see the need.
+The highest-level PR firms are now hiring journalists and have partnered with creative teams to see the need.

-I encourage people to go out there and talk about themselves, to tell their story.
-Sitting on the sidelines in life gets you nowhere.
-Taking chances gets you somewhere.
+I encourage people to go out there and talk about themselves, to tell their stories.

 “SITTING ON THE SIDELINES IN LIFE GETS YOU NOWHERE.
 TAKING CHANCES GETS YOU SOMEWHERE.”